hmakelin/gisnav/docs/pages/api_documentation.rst

 **************************************************
 API Documentation
 **************************************************
-This is an automatically generated API documentation for the `GISNav ROS 2 package`_.
+This is an automatically generated public API documentation for the `GISNav ROS 2 package`_.

 Unless you want to contribute to GISNav itself or really get into the weeds of how GISNav works, you probably will only be interested in the :class:`.BaseNode` and :class:`.PoseEstimator` class APIs.